 Rationale 4: Supplements are not subject to the same regulatory process as drugs, and some of these products can cause adverse effects and interact with medications.

-Rationale 5: It is possible that this client could be having an allergic reaction, but there is not enough information to determine this, and this is not the main reason why the health care team needs to know what OTC medications she is taking.
+Adams and Urban, Pharmacology: Connections to Nursing Practice, 3e Test Bank Copyright 2016 by Pearson Education, Inc. Rationale 5: It is possible that this client could be having an allergic reaction, but there is not enough information to determine this, and this is not the main reason why the health care team needs to know what OTC medications she is taking.